rhul-compsoc/royalhackaway.com/README.md

 # royalhackaway.com

 RoyalHackaway Website

 PRs and issues welcome :)

 # Contributing

-Please check open issues and PRs before working on anything or opening a new one!
+- Please check open issues and PRs before working on anything or opening a new one!

-Tests are run by Circle CI.
-Please ensure you have run `bundle exec htmlproofer ./_site --check-html --disable-external` with no errors before opening a PR.
-PRs with checks that fail **will not be merged**.
+- Please ensure you have run `yarn format` before pushing new code.